 Korea Cell Phone Services

-Calling U.S. Army Bases in Korea from the U.S. With 05033
+Call U.S. Bases in Korea from the U.S. or Locally With 05033 (Army) or 0505 (USAF)

-When calling such a number from the U.S. drop the first 0 of the 05033 the same as you would if calling a cell phone from the U.S. so the above example would be +82-5033-22-1234.
+ARMY: To make an Army's DSN in Korea a commercial number within Korea is to drop the first number of the 7-digit DSN number (drop the 7 from 722-1234) and replace it with 05033 (05033-22-1234).
+When calling the same number from the U.S., drop the first 0 of the 05033 (same as you would if calling any cell phone from the U.S.) and include the Korea Country Code, so the above example would be +82-5033-22-1234.

 International plans from U.S. providers are not practical for retiree's in Korea